 Understand your hard drive destruction needs

-While you can generate significant revenue by remarketing recycled IT hardware, effective data disposal is more important.
+While you can generate significant revenue by remarketing recycled IT hardware, and effective data disposal is more important.
 For that reason, eliminating data leakages should always be the main priority.